Emily Thornberry Labour MP for Islington South and Finsbury

 Health and Social Care work has always been an issue close to my heart.
 During the past decade of Tory government, I have consistently opposed their attempts to cut and privatise the NHS.
 As you know, I led from the frontbench opposition to the hated Health and Social Care Act and I successfully fought to save the Whittington.

-Thank you again for contacting me about this important topic.
+Thank you again for contacting me about this important topic, and I do apologise for the delay in responding to your email.
 If you have any further points you would like to raise about this issue, or indeed any other, please do not hesitate to get back in touch.

 The Rt Hon.
 Emily Thornberry MP